cpldcpu/light_ws2812/light_ws2812/README.md

   be three times the number of LEDs in the chain.
 - Alternatively you can use ws2813_sendarray_mask, which allows to specify one or more output pins on the same port.
-- Wait for at least 50 µs before the next LED update to reset the chain.
+- Wait for at least 50 us before the next LED update to reset the chain.

 A simple example is provided in "test_rgb_blinky.c"